 Music - General (MUSX)

 An orientation to requirements, processes, and opportunities associated with the study of music as a discipline for new students in the School of Music; a foundation for success and survival in the study of music.
-Graded P/F.
+Graded Pass/Fail.
+Typically Offered: Fall.

-Students will attend five Lionel Hampton School of Music (LHSOM) Convocations, five faculty/guest recitals, and five other music performances.
-Graded P/F.
+Students will attend five Lionel Hampton School of Music (LHSOM) convocations, five faculty/guest recitals, and five other music performances.
+Graded Pass/Fail.

 Credit arranged